genelet/determined/README.md

 This package helps you to implement customized _Unmarshaller_ easily.

-Alternatively, you can use the functions, _JJUnmarshal_ or _JsonUnmarshal_.
+Alternatively, you can use the functions _JJUnmarshal_ or _JsonUnmarshal_.

 ## 1. Installation